 You might end up without professional status which means no more access to tournaments or mahjong leagues... unless you want to play in some shady places!
 Your reputation could suffer greatly from this sort of trouble.

 Most players are usually professionals in other jobs, such as IT or sales, or writing, and they take their profession very seriously - so much so that it often leads to them becoming better at mahjong than those who play full-time!
 There are many examples out there; lots of people have heard about Sonoda pro, M-leaguer.
 It's pretty cool when you think about it.

-Many people are interested in pursuing becoming a full-time mahjong player instead of just sitting down with friends, but there's one thing most don't realize before beginning: You will need money if you want to play like these guys (or gals!).
+Many people are interested in pursuing a full-time mahjong player career instead of just sitting down with friends, but there's one thing most don't realize before beginning: You will need money if you want to play like these guys (or gals!).